-- In order to use honey as a home remedy to treat mouth ulcers just put a drop of it directly on the affected area, and apply a little honey.
+In order to use honey as a home remedy to treat mouth ulcers just clean and dry the affected area, and apply a little honey.
 That’s it!

-Coconut oil is one of the oldest remedies used in the treatment of canker sores.
+This is one of the oldest remedies used in the treatment of canker sores.
 This is because coconut is a natural anti-inflammatory that reduces pain and swelling, according to this study from The Himalaya Drug Company (India).

 Firstly, using your finger, apply a little bit of this oil on a clean and dry sore and then, let it do its thing for a few minutes.
 Finally, rinse it with water until there’s no residue of it in your mouth.

 In addition to the above-mentioned remedies, there are multiple techniques that help heal mouth sores.
 Most of these are aimed at reducing pain and promoting healing.
 Thus, some of the main techniques you can use are: